oblinger/HookAnchorApp/MY/PLAN/Hack.md

+- [ ] OBS:  Rename the Template Create command to be better than CMD-OPT-Z
+- [ ] OBS:  Rename the show folder command???
+- [ ] OBS:   Rename the move folder command
+- [ ] OBS:  Get the 'AT' command working
 - [ ] OBS:  Change styling of published pages
 - [ ] OBS: Publish clean looking web content automatically from markdown
 - [ ] OBS:  have the CMDS page auto create / refresh the obsidian CMD entries
 - [ ] OBS:  TABULAR TITLE (see below)
 - [ ] OBS: CHANGE LOG - maintain list of edits.  track mod times & file lengths.
 Do chron list of edits & dedup within window  (check if some tool exists)
+- [ ] OBS:  km recognized the '@sports visio' topic page, but then did not link all people docs in the folder
-- [ ] fix auto generator to create wiki links
+- [ ] OBS:  ??? fix auto generator to create wiki links
-- [ ] buy basket for QL in bathroom; add try to her drawer
 - [ ] OBS: key to add list items to lists with one letter prefix  e.g. t=todo, etc.   TAB-Q
-- [ ] Ensure sent mail is saved. and received mail is saved.
 - [ ] OBS: command to create a new page with wiki link from current curor location

+- [ ] BUY: basket for QL in bathroom; add try to her drawer
+- [ ] MAC: Ensure sent mail is saved. and received mail is saved.
+- [ ] EMAILS: Verify saving, verify drafts save, verify save sends, merge all AF mail in. back backup of all mail.
+- [ ] MAC: Toggle email notifications

 - [ ] how do I manage cross linked logs